STAY TRUE TO YOUR ROOTS

-Where did you go to college and where do you work now?
+Where did you go to college and what do you do now?

 I studied industrial design at Georgia Tech in Atlanta after spending a year as a psychology major at University of North Georgia.
-Today I work in communications with Georgia Tech’s School of Civil and Environmental Engineering.
+Today I work in communications.

 Who takes pictures of you for the blog?

 My eternally patient husband, CPR.
 A DSLR remote also comes in handy.

 We usually shoot with a Nikon D90 fitted with a Nikkor AF-S 35 mm F/1.8 lens.

 How to do you get paid to blog?

 I make money through affiliate links, sponsored posts, and my second-hand shop on Tradesy.
 I’m a member of RewardStyle’s affiliate advertising program, which means I may earn a small commission on purchases made through rstyle.me and bit.ly links on this site and social media.
 I am also lucky to have the opportunity to work with brands that align with my mission.
 Sponsored posts are always noted as collaborations and gifted products will always be marked ℅.
 And since we’re talking shop: While Rose & Fig endeavors to provide accurate, quality content, readers are responsible for the way in which they use information provided.
 Always consult a medical practitioner before embarking on lifestyle or dietary changes.

 What else do you do outside of this?